wiredlime/asterisk/README.md

 - Push notifications: Receive notifications for new messages and events.
 - Customization: Customize your chat experience with themes, emojis, and other settings.

-**Architecture**

-The chat application is built on a client-server architecture.
-The client application runs on user devices and connects to the server over the internet.
-The server handles message routing, user management, and data storage.

 **Technologies**

 The chat application is built using the following technologies: